12 pubs for a great Sunday lunch in Kent

-This classic gastropub in the pretty village of Mereworth is the ideal spot for kicking back and relaxing on a Sunday, with roast dinners being served all day.
-Their menu features traditional dishes with a modern twist, such as the lemon roasted chicken breast accompanied by Yorkshire puddings, cauliflower cheese, potatoes and vegetables.
+This classic gastropub in the pretty village of Mereworth is the ideal spot for kicking back and relaxing on a Sunday, with roast dinners being served all day from midday.
+Their menu features traditional dishes with a modern twist that change frequently, such as the lemon roasted chicken breast accompanied by Yorkshire puddings, cauliflower cheese, potatoes and vegetables.

-To top it all off the dessert menu offers puddings such as a peanut butter parfait or chocolate orange fondant which sound far too good to resist!
-If you’re feeling the need to work off your roast dinner, go for a wander in the nearby Mereworth countryside.
+To top it all off the dessert menu offers puddings such as sticky toffee pudding with vanilla ice cream and toffee sauce which sounds far too good to resist!
+If you're feeling the need to work off your roast dinner, go for a wander in the nearby Mereworth countryside.

 108 - 110 Week Street, Maidstone

 Have Sunday lunch with a difference at this part time cabaret, part time Sunday Club Cinema and part time eatery, where you'll be surrounded with eccentric but luxurious décor.
 Sit below the chandeliers and choose from the mouth-watering Sunday lunch menu.
 You could try pork, lamb or the loin of beef served pink in the middle with horseradish sauce and a red wine jus accompanied by both roast potatoes and mash, cauliflower cheese, seasonal veg and Yorkshire pud.

 If you're struggling to decide which meat to have, there is the 'indecisive medley' featuring beef, pork and lamb.
 There is also an extensive cocktail menu available from the bar, with all sorts of weird and wonderful recipes.

 - The Hare